K546152/debian-dwm-bootstrap/README.md

 Set the wallpaper to whatever you like using `feh --bg-fill /path/to/your/image.jpg`.

 # 7. DWM Patches
-Patch your DWM visting [DWM Patches](https://dwm.suckless.org/patches/)!!
+Patch your DWM by visting [DWM Patches](https://dwm.suckless.org/patches/)!!

-Default DWM keybindings can be checked via this [awesome guide](https://gist.github.com/erlendaakre/12eb90eef84a3ab81f7b531e516c9594).
+Default DWM keybindings can be checked via this community made [cheatsheet](https://gist.github.com/erlendaakre/12eb90eef84a3ab81f7b531e516c9594).